Washing Soda Stalactite – Cave Pillar – SICK Science

 - Two beakers or glasses

-- Start by filling two beakers with hot water.
-Leave about an inch at the top of your beakers to avoid spilling the water during the rest of the experiment.
+Start by filling two beakers with hot water.
+Leave about an inch at the top of each beaker to avoid spilling the water during the rest of the experiment.

-- Pull the center of the rag down so that it hangs towards the table.
+Pull the center of the rag down so that it dips towards the table.